OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-08.md

 ## Luke 8:33

-When the demons came out of the man, they went into the pigs, and the herd rushed down the steep bank into the lake and was drowned.
+When the demons left the man, they entered the pigs, and the herd rushed down the steep bank into the lake and perished.

 ---

 ## Luke 8:34

-When those tending the pigs saw what had happened, they ran off and reported this in the town and countryside,
+When those tending the pigs observed what had occurred, they ran off and reported this in the town and countryside,

 ## Luke 8:35

 and the people went out to see what had happened.
-When they came to Jesus, they found the man from whom the demons had gone out, sitting at Jesus’ feet, dressed and in his right mind; and they were afraid.
+When they came to Jesus, they found the man from whom the demons had departed, sitting at Jesus’ feet, clothed and in his right mind; and they were afraid.

 ## Luke 8:36

-Those who had witnessed it told the people how the man possessed by demons had been healed.
+Those who had witnessed it informed the people how the man possessed by demons had been healed.

 ## Luke 8:37